Marguerite Engelbrecht from Jenman African Safaris shares her insight on one of Namibia's best-kept secrets.Read more...

 So I hired a VW Golf and drove from Namibia’s northeastern tip to its southern border in 12 days.
 Overseas tourism simply didn’t exist then.
 Sesriem had one campsite with just 11 pitches for tents; the Fish River Canyon was deserted.
 The trip was terribly rushed, but Namibia captivated me.
 The scale of its wilderness was enchanting, and travelling was remarkably easy.

 Six months later I returned to explore – and to research the first English guidebook to the country.
-Whilst I was there, Namibia’s independence arrived, putting the country’s troubles into the past.
+While I was there, Namibia’s independence arrived, putting the country’s troubles into the past.
 Optimism was tangible, justified by democracy, an implausibly reliable infrastructure and rich mineral resources.
 I delved a little deeper into its magic and remained entranced.
 It was this that inspired me to start a travel company, originally focusing on Namibia, and I’m very grateful to be able to keep in close contact with a country that I still love.